Fora00/TournamentsBG/README.md

 ## things to do

--> rework with Vuex
+rework with Vuex, better the styling, deploying
--> better styling

 ## Project setup
 ```